Pacific Southwest, Region 9: Superfund

 A Consent Decree was lodged in April 1996, under which four IWP potentially responsible parties (PRPs) agreed to conduct a non-time critical removal action for lead and TCE in soil.
 The removal action took place during July of 1998.
 The action consisted of the excavation, disposal, and backfill of the top foot of soil on the site including some soil around the site.
 The lead cleanup standard for the action is 400mg/kg - parts per million (ppm).
 The cleanup standard for TCE is 7mg/kg -ppm.
 Approximately 2,352 tons of material was excavated from the Site.
 A remedial investigation for the groundwater was completed in May of 1999.

 Vapor samples were collected in 2006 in the commercial building located on site.
 The risks related to vapor exceeded EPA's indoor air industrial screening levels.
 Vapor intrusion was mitigated by sealing around plumbing fixtures and plugging an open monitoring well inside the building.
 Follow-up indoor air samples were collected and analyzed in 2009.
+Based on soil gas data collected by DTSC in August 2015, EPA is currently conducting a vapor intrusion investigation at the site.

 Cleanup Results to Date